 Learn…apply…but never believe.

-This can be a tedious process when you consider how many scholarly scientific articles, documentaries, and discoveries tangentially pertain to things stated to be older than “biblically” possible, or visible but further away than biblical timelines would allow.
+This can be a tedious process when you consider how many scholarly scientific articles, documentaries, and discoveries tangentially pertain to things stated to be older than “biblically” possible, or visible light that’s further away than biblical timelines would allow.
 The most common outcome for someone like me is simply not to think through what denying the story would mean must be true or ignore them altogether.
 “Here’s some more ‘throw out a big number science’ mumbo jumbo.
 As smart as they are, they can’t seem to tell their head from Balaam’s ass.”

-As a person fascinated with scientific discovery, you can only skip over dates in paragraphs in scholarly articles for so long before you have to start asking some hard questions.
+As a person fascinated with scientific discovery, you can only skip over dates in paragraphs of scholarly articles for so long before you have to start asking some hard questions.
 You have to find ways to merge your perceived reality and your biblical viewpoint to function in society.
-So, I chipped away at my childhood understanding of creationism, if not to address my own personal doubts, as one truly shouldn’t have any doubts about divine truths, but to operate in a scientific world.
+So, I chipped away at my childhood understanding of creationism, if not to address my own personal doubts, as one truly shouldn’t have any doubts about divine truths [sarcasm], but to operate in a scientific world.
 Young Earth Creationists learn which scientific concessions can be made in a discussion with “other people” to not seem too naïve to have a discussion with, but this typically won’t change the strict literality with which they truly believe.
 For instance, I eventually came to realize that what I’d always been opposed to wasn’t even evolution in the first place but abiogenesis.
 What’s taboo was the idea that life sprang out of no-life, arbitrarily.
 That’s the baseline a fundamentalist cannot cross.
 It is doctrinally common to believe that the perfection created in Eden and Adam and Eve was required to have the Fall.
 If Humanity developed slowly through an evolving process, then death occurred prior to sin and outside of being a consequence of transgressing the law.
 This, we cannot have.
 It’s not the idea that living things can change over generations based on a number of factors affecting their genetics that Creationists are opposed to (so long as you don’t cross “kinds.”)
 You can ride that conversational fence in righteousness, but you still need life, on Earth, to be very, very young.